moisesggomes/task50/README.md

       - If you got some error related to the **better-sqlite3** after running `npm install`, be sure that you also have sqlite3 installed
       - Maybe this could help:
         - https://stackoverflow.com/questions/57241886/ive-a-problem-for-install-better-sqlite3
+#### How it works
+- **Login** and **Signup**
+  - First, you have the login page.
+Here you can type your username (2+ characters) and your password (6+ characters).
+If something goes wrong you will see an error message describing what can be wrong.
+If not, you are logged in
+  - To create a new account, you just have to go to the **register** page and create a new account.
+Here goes the same, if anything goes wrong, an error message will be shown
+- The main part of the application
+  - If the user is successfully authenticated, you can start by creating tasks and writing what they are about
+  - By clicking in the **(!)** icon, you will have some description about how to use it
+  - The main idea is very simple: the user can create tasks, update them by marking as finished or changing the text fields (You just have to click in the respective field to start writing) in them, get what is already stored in the database and delete them
+  - Every time you click in a check-box or update the text fields the icon to edit will change.
+The updated content will be saved to the database only after you click in that icon
+  - To logout, just click in the **Log out** link in the top of the page

 #### Structure of the project
 - Root: